 Reverend Warnock went to Morehouse College on what he calls a “full faith” scholarship – not knowing how he would pay for school, but believing that grit and determination could help him follow his dreams.
 With the help of a Pell Grant and low-interest student loans, he became the first person to graduate from college in his immediate family, and he knows from experience that education can be a ladder of upward mobility.
-But Reverend Warnock also understands that grit and determination alone aren’t enough, especially in the face of the hardship and debt that so many students face.
-And he knows that today, things are harder than ever for kids like him trying to climb upward.
+But Reverend Warnock also understands that grit and determination alone aren’t enough, and that today, things are harder than ever for kids like him trying to climb upward.

 Reverend Warnock believes that your access to a good K-12 education shouldn’t depend on your zip code and that the cost of higher education should never be an obstacle to opportunity.
 He supports robust Pre-K and nutritional programs that will ensure every child gets a fair start, investing in teachers and schools so that they have the resources they need, and student loan forgiveness programs that will make four-year degrees a possibility for anyone who wants to attend college.
 Reverend Warnock also understands that college isn’t for everyone, and is a strong believer in offering more opportunities like vocational training, trade schools, and apprenticeship programs that will get young people ready for a changing economy.

 In the Senate, Reverend Warnock has fought for Georgians by

 - Introducing the Clean Commute for Kids Act to help transition much of the nation’s school bus fleet to zero-emission vehicles, which would help protect Georgia children’s health